Angina Symptoms (cont.)

 Treatment for angina depends upon the cause and may include behavior modification, exercise, medication, and surgery.

-Should the cause be ASHD, medications are used to help minimize progression of artery narrowing and plaque buildup.
+Should the cause be ASHD, medications may be used to help minimize progression of artery narrowing and plaque buildup.
 Medications can be also be used to decrease the oxygen requirements of the heart and to allow the heart muscle to function more efficiently.

 Aspirin may be recommended to make platelets less sticky to prevent clot formation and prevent heart attack.